Tips Bulletin

 Algae is a common occurrence in water, including fresh and salt water, resulting from imbalanced water.
 There are many types of algae, from green algae and black algae to yellow algae and mustard algae, and some of them are more difficult to eradicate than others.

+An algae problem is something that no pool owner wants to deal with, especially on a hot summer day.
 Even with proper maintenance, there is always a chance that a swimming pool requires shock treatment and thorough cleaning.
-Fortunately, the right tools and techniques work wonders at taking care of a cloudy pool.
+Fortunately, the right tools and techniques work wonders at getting scum off the pool bottom and caring for a cloudy pool.

 Getting Rid of Brown Algae in a Swimming Pool